-What is VRT (Vertical Reflex Therapy)?
+What is Vertical Reflex Therapy (VRT)?

-How VRT was developed
+How Vertical Reflex Therapy (VRT) was developed

-With further work she discovered seemingly new or deeper reflexes on the tops of the feet and realised that weight-bearing was the key to faster results from reflexology.
-And so Vertical Reflex Therapy was born!
+With further work, she discovered seemingly new, or deeper reflexes on the tops of the feet and realised that weight-bearing was the key to faster results from reflexology.
+And so, Vertical Reflex Therapy was born!

 For terms and fees click here for the reflexology page